 the Minister may direct the Director to conduct an investigation under this Part with such terms of reference as the Minister may specify.

 [46.
-Deleted by No. 35 of 2010 s.
+Deleted: No. 35 of 2010 s.
 87.]

 47. Conciliator must not investigate

 A person who has under section 36 been assigned the task of conciliating a complaint must not investigate that complaint.